 But the first step to realistically disputing an error on your credit report is by making the issue known to the credit reporting company.

-Make the Issue Known with Proof
+Make the Issue Known as Proof

 Credit reporting companies and the organizations that provide them with information are required to abide by certain laws.